rafalmas/gript/README.md

 - `node_modules` : tools downloaded by [npm](https://www.npmjs.org/)
 - `target/tmp` : contains generated files (compiled TypeScript, compiled Sass styles, Angular templates etc.)
 - `target/dist` : contains app distribution package
-- `gulpfile.js` : the build files importing the gulp tasks defined in the `node_modules/gulp-angular-sass-appbuilder`
+- `gulpfile.js` : the build files importing the gulp tasks defined in the `node_modules/gript`
 - `bower.json` : contains bower dependencies
 - `.eslint.rc.yml` : contains rules for es-linter (cascading rules configuration is possible)
 - `.scsslint.rc.yml` : contains rules for Sass linter (scss-linter)

-## Setup the builder in your project
+## Setup GRIPT in your project

-To make use of the `gulp-angular-sass-appbuilder` npm module define the dependency to `gulp-angular-sass-appbuilder` in the `package.json` file in your own application:
+To make use of the `gript` npm module define the dependency to `gript` in the `package.json` file in your own application:

       "dependencies": {
-        "gulp-angular-sass-appbuilder": "~0.0.1",
+        "gript": "~0.0.1",
         ....

 together with your other npm dependencies.